Giveth/feathers-giveth/README.md

    yarn deploy-local
    ```

-2. We provide an easy way to start a ganache-cli instance.
+2. We provide an easy way to start the bridge & 2 ganache-cli instances.

     ```
-    yarn ganache-cli
+    yarn start:networks
     ```
-3. Since ganache-cli is now running, open a new terminal window and navigate to the same feathers-giveth directory.
+3. Since the bridge & ganache-cli is now running, open a new terminal window and navigate to the same feathers-giveth directory.

 4. Start your app